Aquatic Therapy | Leading Edge Physiotherapy Alberta | B.C. Physical Therapy

 Research has shown that when combining aquatic therapy with land-based therapy, the patient’s flexibility and self-reported functional outcomes were more improved when compared to traditional land-based treatment alone.
 (Gulick D. et. al., Journal of Aquatic Physical Therapy, vol 15 #1, Spring 2007.)

-The heated pool’s controlled-speed water current allows patients to swim continuously in a Swimex GraphicCurrent Florw Diagram - Paddle Wheel‘static’ setting and to exercise in moving wall of water (when indicated).
+The heated pool’s controlled-speed water current allows patients to swim continuously in a ‘static’ setting and to exercise in a moving wall of water (when indicated).
 The pool is equipped with depth adjustments, workstations, controllable speed water current and observation windows.
 We are able to exercise our patients in a temperature controlled environment that allows for more flexibility and a reduction in pain associated limitations.
-We are able to assess their movement through portals and have them begin gait activities much sooner than would be achieved on dryland.
+We are able to assess their movement through portals and have them begin gait activities much sooner than would be achieved on dry land.

-The resistance, hydrostaic pressure and propriception provided by the heated moving water stimulates muscle contraction patterns, making this form of aquatic therapy an excellent tool for treatment of low back pain, neck pain, as well as for the complete range of orthopaedic conditions including joint replacements and reconstructions.
+The resistance, hydrostatic pressure and propriception provided by the heated moving water stimulates muscle contraction patterns, making this form of aquatic therapy an excellent tool for treatment of low back pain, neck pain, as well as for the complete range of orthopedic conditions including joint replacements and reconstructions.

 Multiple depths and work-stations offer diversity which other pools do not.
 The water flow extends smoothly and evenly across the exercise area and its laminar flow resistance extends for almost 1metre below the surface.
 Total body applications can be achieved and the current flow can be used to resist or assist movements, depending on the requirements.